laher/kc/README.md

 [kc*] [namespace] [options] [args]

-e.g. Given a namespace 'dev', and a pod called toolbox, tail its logs:
+e.g. Given a namespace 'dev', and a pod called toolbox, find all the services

-    kct dev toolbox
+    kc dev get service

-e.g. Given namespace 'dev' and 'test', and several pods labelled name=toolbox, run `ps aux` on each:
+e.g. Given namespaces 'dev' and 'test', and several pods labelled name=toolbox, run `ps aux` on each:

-    kcsh dev,test -l name=toolbox -- ps aux
+    kcx dev,test -l name=toolbox -- ps aux

+e.g. Given namespaces 'dev' and 'test', and several pods labelled name=toolbox, tail them all at once…

+    kct dev,test -l name=toolbox

 ### Contexts

-kc commands all take an optional context name as a first arg.
+kc commands all take an optional comma-delimited list of context names, as a first arg.
+So, you can easily run kubectl commands across data centres.

 See ~/.kube/config for your context definitions.

-For convenience I have one context defined for each namespace within every cluster I work with.
+Tip: I have one context defined for each namespace within every cluster I work with.
+I don't bother with namespaces directly because it's easier to just have more contexts

+### kubectl flags

+Note that it should be possible to pass the right args to kubectl itself, particularly with kc